-Today נעשה ונשמע.
-For a comprehensive shiur on the topic, go to this link http://theonlinerabbi.com/sichosonline/parshas-mishpatim/
+Today נעשה ונשמע is the day the Yidden said נעשה ונשמע.
+For a comprehensive informative shiur on the topic, go to this link http://theonlinerabbi.com/sichosonline/parshas-mishpatim/

 Before Yom Tov Begins:

 - 1. Fires: If it is necessary-make sure the appropriate fires are lit (for both days of Yom Tov).
 If there is no lit gas flame-light the long-lasting candle (Yohrzait Licht). - 2.
 Electric ignition: If one has a range or oven that when turning the dial it ignites (by an electric spark), and wants to turn it on on Yom Tov (by igniting it with a pre-existing flame), they need to disconnect the plug from the socket before Yom Tov and only then may one use this oven on Yom Tov. - 3.
 Shabbos Clocks: Ascertain that the Shabbos clocks are set for both days of Yom Tov. - 4.
 Mincha: is like every weekday.